"I'll be right back," my date says. "I'm just going to go to the bathroom."

 We continue on in the same way for 15 minutes or so, but there's a very quick realisation from both of us that we're reaching for conversation.
 Things just aren't as comfortable when you know that something is listening to you, as well as relying on it to keep the conversation stable.
 The flow is there in parts, but it can still feel slightly forced in between different topics.

-Humour, something that's pretty essential to the dating experience, is also hard.
+Humor, something that's pretty essential to the dating experience, is also hard.
 I just didn't feel confident that being sarcastic or using colloquial slang would be picked up and accurately represented in another language.
 I didn't want to make this any more stilted, after all.

-Girl X also indicated that while her responses were mostly accurate, some of the tenses were off and the odd word was misinterpreted.
+Woman X also indicated that while her responses were mostly accurate, some of the tenses were off and the odd word was misinterpreted.
 Not a complete disaster, on this front, and certainly not something that killed the conversation, but it did feel as if an element was missing.

 And while it was somewhat of a relief to return to English and continue embarrassing myself without the help of the tech, I would still say that the novelty itself helped the overall date.
 It gave us something to focus on and something to have a laugh with, even if it was bizarre.